beachboyslegacy/beachboyslegacy.github.com/README.md

 2. Add the changes `git add ./items`
 3. From this point on commit at discretion and remember to deploy the new `./items` dir.

+TIP: You might want to use `make devserver` to view your changes before commiting them.

 ### Dev environment

 We use Virtual Enviroments to separate the packages and Python version from the system's defaults.